fishinwind/workshop/rst/Syllabus.rst

 PDF Content
 ===========

-The course content can be downloaded in PDF form:
+The course content is available as a combined PDF:
 :download:`PDF Download <_build/pdf/Genome-Informatics-Workshop.pdf>`

 Instructor Information